 Similarly, emotional control – redefining our relationships with toxic loved ones – ain’t always easy, however, if we care so much about our mental, physical health and our future, we have to muster the discipline to stop putting up with their misdemeanors.

-Tony Robbins defines it resisting the temptation of an immediate reward in anticipation that there will be a greater reward later.
+Tony Robbins defines it as resisting the temptation of an immediate reward in anticipation that there will be a greater reward later.

 Natural human tendency is to have something right when we want or crave it.
 That, however, is sometimes deleterious, as it is better to have, use, or enjoy something at a later date if it will eliminate its harm to us or increase in value.